Nursing Home Administrator Salary

 Popular Skills for Nursing Home Administrator

-Nursing Home Administrators report using a diverse set of skills on the job.
-Most notably, skills in Regulatory Compliance, Medicaid & Medicare Regulation, Budget Management, and registered nurse are correlated to pay that is above average, with boosts between 6 percent and 19 percent.
+Nursing Home Administrators seem to require a number of specific skills.
+Most notably, facility with Regulatory Compliance, Medicaid & Medicare Regulation, and People Management are correlated to pay that is significantly above average, leading to increases of 25 percent, 16 percent, and 5 percent, respectively.
 Skills that are correlated to lower pay, on the other hand, include Human Resources and Leadership.
 Those educated in Budget Management tend to be well versed in People Management and Human Resources.

 Pay by Experience Level for Nursing Home Administrator